William Craig (frontiersman)

-William Craig (1807, Greenbrier County, West Virginia – 1869, Idaho) was an American frontiersman and trapper.
+William Craig (1807, Greenbrier County, Virginia – 1869, Idaho) was an American frontiersman and trapper.
 He left his Virginia home as a young man and headed west, after allegedly killing a man in self-defense.
 He trapped with the Sublettes (William and Milton) and Jedediah Smith in the Blackfoot country until he joined Joseph R. Walker's California Expedition of 1833–34.